 I explained to sis that I have made decisions about how to live my life that are contrary to the meaning of empowerment.
 I do so knowingly and willingly and for me, it is immensely rewarding and fulfilling in ways I have shared many times.
 However, my decisions are about my role within our household.
 I serve Mike, I submit to Mike, but I do not serve mankind and do not feel submissive toward anyone else.

 I recognize that people are heavily invested in their discrimination – so much so that they are blind to its’ harm.
 And let’s just call discrimination what it often is – hate!
 People become so invested in their hate that they believe it is justified.
 Their investment typically comes from being indoctrinated from birth…”My parents thought that way,” “My community thought that way,” “My schools, religion, country, ancestors, etc., thought that way.”
 “I taught my children to think that way.”
 Yep, pretty invested.

 And they are so invested in their discrimination that it is not sufficient for them to just accept that their beliefs are right for them.
 No, they are so insecure about the validity of their thinking that they do all they can do impose their thinking on others.
 If they truly felt their way of thinking was so “right” and so “self-evident,” then why not allow that thinking to be scrutinized?
 If they are correct, then that scrutiny would only lead to more people thinking as they do.

-This is why over the years the government has had to try to force people to not discriminate.
+All of this is why, over the years, a democratic government tries to force people to not discriminate – to not hate!
 By and large it works, as more people are exposed to other thinking, the “others” become more humanized to them.
-Unfortunately, as more people divest themselves from the hate, the remaining haters have become desperate to cling on to their dehumanizing thinking.
+Unfortunately, as more people divest themselves from the hate, the remaining haters have become even more desperate to cling on to their dehumanizing thinking.
 They tend to wrap that thinking in their faith and in the flag.
 Thus the current political environment in the U.S. A decreasing population of “haters” who are ever more desperate to cling on to hate, to the point they will undermine democratic mechanisms to do so (voter suppression, gerrymandering, voter fraud/hacking, bribes, etc).